gabrielelana/vim-markdown/README.md

 ## Self-Promotion
-If you like this plugin, then consider to:
+If you like this plugin, you are welcome to:
 * Star the repository on [GitHub](https://github.com/gabrielelana/vim-markdown)
 * Follow me on
   * [Twitter](http://twitter.com/gabrielelana)